Membrane technology: Solution-diffusion model

 In the solution-diffusion model, transport occurs only by diffusion.
 The component that needs to be transported must first be dissolved in the membrane.
 The general approach of the solution-diffusion model is to assume that the chemical potential of the feed and permeate fluids are in equilibrium with the adjacent membrane surfaces such that appropriate expressions for the chemical potential in the fluid and membrane phases can be equated at the solution-membrane interface.
 This principle is more important for dense membranes without natural pores such as those used for reverse osmosis and in fuel cells.
 During the filtration process a boundary layer forms on the membrane.
 This concentration gradient is created by molecules which cannot pass through the membrane.
-The effect is referred as concentration polarization and, occurring during the filtration, leads to a reduced trans-membrane flow (flux).
+The effect is referred to as concentration polarization and, occurring during the filtration, leads to a reduced trans-membrane flow (flux).
 Concentration polarization is, in principle, reversible by cleaning the membrane which results in the initial flux being almost totally restored.
 Using a tangential flow to the membrane (cross-flow filtration) can also minimize concentration polarization.

 Hydrodynamic model

 Transport through pores – in the simplest case – is done convectively.
 This requires the size of the pores to be smaller than the diameter of the two separate components.
-Membranes which function according to this principle are used mainly in micro- and ultrafiltration.
-They are used to separate macromolecules from solutions, colloids from a dispersion or remove bacteria.
-During this process the retained particles or molecules form a pulpy mass (filter cake) on the membrane, and this blockage of the membrane hampers the filtration.
+Membranes that function according to this principle are used mainly in micro- and ultrafiltration.
+They are used to separate macromolecules from solutions, colloids from a dispersion, or remove bacteria.
+During this process, the retained particles or molecules form a pulpy mass (filter cake) on the membrane, and this blockage of the membrane hampers the filtration.
 This blockage can be reduced by the use of the cross-flow method (cross-flow filtration).
 Here, the liquid to be filtered flows along the front of the membrane and is separated by the pressure difference between the front and back of the membrane into retentate (the flowing concentrate) on the front and permeate (filtrate) on the back.
 The tangential flow on the front creates a shear stress that cracks the filter cake and reduces the fouling.

 Membrane operations

-According to the driving force of the operation it is possible to distinguish:
+According to the driving force of the operation, it is possible to distinguish: